Kadam-Kshitij/Docker/README.md

 Runs specified command in the docker image during build process.

 5) COPY \<src> \<dest>
-Copy files from host to docker filesystem during build process.
+Copy files from host to docker filesystem during build process. src Path should be within build context

 6) ADD \<src> \<dest>
 Same as COPY, but allows URL and unzips tar files.

+7) ENV \<key> \<value>
+Sets the env variable.
+The variable persists even after running the container.